robotman.com.au

 TEACHER INFO

-You really need to find a couple of characters that could at least sit on the "horse".
+You really need to find a couple of characters that could at least sit on the "chariot".
 If you can dig up some lego Knights or Bionicles they are best.
 Although only 2 are needed per Joust, it's better if each group has their own "Jouster" to connect to their robot.
 Alternatively use mini-figures, like the video below.

 One student could manufacture all the jousting sticks for the whole class.
 It's best if they are identical.
+Or you could create one, and the students need to copy it.

 The best way to ensure a fair battle is to make sure you have a long wall that divides the two jousters.
 It only needs to be a couple of cm high.
 The jousting 'arm' can go over the wall, but should always be parallel to the wall, otherwise teams will 'coat-hanger' their opposition with a diagonal jousting stick.